NithinKalidas/Appian/Records and CDT.md

 | **Use case**               | Create a new record       | Update or Delete an existing record     |
 | **Example**                | Add New Employee          | Update Selected Employee                |

 ## 8. What are the types of Backed Record Type?
+(NR)
 Entity Backed
-PRocess Backed
+Process Backed
 Expression Backed

 ## 9. What is data fabric?